To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Debugging Shuffle Implementations

 \subsection{Partial Shuffling}

 We first consider the case where datasets are only shuffled within a small buffer of $K$ samples, as reported in~\cite{ponomareva2023dp}, and report the procedure used to debug this variation in Algorithm~\ref{alg:audit_partial_shuffle}.
-The dataset is shuffled in buffers of size $K$, i.e., the first $K$ samples are shuffled and batched, followed by the next $K$ samples, etc. (See Appendix~\ref{app:partial_shuffle} for a visualization of a small dataset that is partially shuffled.)
+The dataset is shuffled in buffers of size $K$, i.e., the first $K$ samples are shuffled and batched, followed by the next $K$ samples, etc. Figure~\ref{fig:viz_partial_shuffle} provides a visualization of a small one-dimensional dataset that is partially shuffled.

 \descr{Methodology.} We assume the \PI adversary, where the output remains (mostly) the same at $(-1, ..., +1, ..., -1) + \mathcal{N}(0, \sigma^2\mathbb{I})$ and $(-1, ..., 0, ..., -1) + \mathcal{N}(0, \sigma^2\mathbb{I})$ for $D$ and $D'$, respectively.
 However, while in full shuffling, the `+1' and `0' can appear uniformly in any batch, here they can only appear in the first $\lfloor \frac{K}{B} \rfloor$ batches since the first $K$ samples are first shuffled and then batched.